wevm/viem/site/op-stack/actions/depositTransaction.md

 import { baseClient, mainnetClient } from './config'

-// Prepare parameters for the deposit transaction on the L2. const request = await baseClient.prepareDepositTransaction({
+// Prepare parameters for the deposit transaction on the L2. const request = await baseClient.buildDepositTransaction({
   mint: parseEther('1')
   to: '0x70997970c51812dc3a010c7d01b50e0d17dc79c8',
 })